-How to place your bins
+How to place your bins or containers

 - The wheels and handles of the rolling bin should face your home.

 - There should be a 20-centimetre (1-foot) free space around the rolling bin.

 - Recycling, composting and waste containers must be stored where they are least visible from the street and the least likely to be a nuisance to neighbouring properties.

 - For manual collection, bags and containers must weigh no more than 55 lb (25 kg).

 - For mechanical collection:

 - the 80-litre rolling bin must weigh no more than 75 lb (34 kg)

 - the 120-litre rolling bin must weigh no more than 110 lb (50 kg)